If you’ve ever been involved in application design or web design in any capacity, then you’re likely familiar with the process of wireframing.

 Essentially, a website or application that is built professionally and intentionally cannot be built without a wireframe.
 It is one of the earliest visualizations of a web page or app, and it helps to guide the work of many individuals or teams involved further downstream in the development process.

 Wireframe is a term that is closely related to others in the development process.
-A mockup is often confused with a wireframe.
+For example, a mockup is somewhat similar, and as a result is often confused with a wireframe.

 While a wireframe contains the basic layout of the web page or application, a mockup is a more advanced version of the product’s design elements.

 Think of it this way: A wireframe is used mostly to design the functionality of a product.
 A mockup is used to test different cosmetic elements of a product, but it is constrained to the functionality designed with a wireframe.
 To go back to the house-blueprint metaphor, a mockup would be a computer program that allows you to see what different wallpaper would look like in the bedroom, or which backsplash matches the kitchen countertops.